-For a family of four with 2 children under 12 flying to, say, Florida, you would still earn substantially more miles flying with BA (unless I misunderstand how the Virgin scheme works).
+For a family of four with 2 children under 12 flying to, say, Florida, you would still earn substantially more miles flying with BA.
 A British Airways Household Account lets you earn miles from all 4 passengers at 100% of miles flown.
 Flying Club would only allow the two adults to earn miles, and those cannot be pooled when redeeming.

 How to earn Virgin Points from UK credit cards (December 2023)